 Introduction The ‘dowry system’ as a practice is not new to Indian society and culture.
 It is a great social evil as it deprives a woman and her family of their rights.
 The reason why girls are considered a burden is because of this prevailing dowry system in society.
 Dowry is defined as any property or valuable security… Read More »

 The ‘dowry system’ as a practice is not new to Indian society and culture.
 It is a great social evil as it deprives a woman and her family of their rights.
-The reason as to why girls are considered as a burden is because of this prevailing dowry system in the society.
+The reason why girls are considered a burden is because of this prevailing dowry system in society.

 The repercussions of this system being cruelty, domestic violence, abetment to suicide, murder and much more.
 This called out the need to have some special laws with regard to the dowry prohibition and which should at the same time, punish the taker as well as the giver of the dowry.

 Hence, the first all-India legislative enactment relating to dowry was The Dowry Prohibition Act, 1961.
 This legislation came into force on 1st July 1961.
 Dawn was felt which was effectively prohibiting the demanding, giving and taking of dowry.
 Further to built up the anti-dowry law new provisions were added to the Indian criminal law – section 498A of the Indian Penal Code and section 198A of the Criminal Procedure Code in 1983.
 In 2005, the Protection of Women from Domestic Violence Act was passed, which provided extra protection from dowry harassment.